bennie/twitter-delete/README.md

 It uses python and Selenium to drive a local Firefox browser to do the work.
 (No twitter API usage.)

 Do I really need to tell you to back things up first?
+(Twitter allows you to download all your posts as an archive.)

 **HAVE A BACKUP.**